lcorr8/wtm-js-crashcourse-project-A/lecture/week-02/hw.md

 - :white_check_mark: initialize npm so you can use packages,
     - - `$ npm init`
     - make sure you select the right license for your open source project.
-- and use at least one package from somebody else
+- :white_check_mark: and use at least one package from somebody else

     - add a package to your project ex:  `npm i chalk`
 - add linting
 - fix suggestions from week 1